Skip to main content

 1. Navigate to your project: cd /Users/dev/client-dashboard

-2. Initialize workspace context: lovelace workspace init
+2. Initialize workspace context: ada workspace init

-3. Start working: lovelace chat
+3. Start working: ada chat

 Name validation:

-$ lovelace workspace create "Invalid Name!"
+$ ada workspace create "Invalid Name!"

 ✗ Invalid workspace name